 I am an enthusiast for the insight of the reformation – the principle that finding truth in faith is about continually returning to the source – back to the Scriptures endorsed by Jesus – and asking afresh, “Have I read that right?!”
 The trauma of the Reformation is testimony to how difficult that dynamic can be.
 The history of Christian thought is scattered with moments where a paradigm shift in society at large has sent believers back to the texts with fresh eyes, to come away wondering, “Why did we not see that possibility before?!”

-C20th Albert Einstein and C13th Bishop Robert Grossteste
+Astro-physicists C20th Albert Einstein and C13th Bishop Robert Grossteste

-So to return to the question of cosmology; is your theology large enough to allow for a busier universe than the one we have known to date?!
+This brings us to the question of other worlds.
+Is your theology large enough to allow for a busier universe than the one we have known to date?!
 I ask because over the last decade there has been an acceleration of unusual disclosures around the world,from government agencies and other significant sources.

-From the 1940s on, until just the last decade, governments and military around the world employed senior personnel whose jobs were to collate accounts of phenomena, such as UFO’s and close encounters where an extra-terrestrial explanation seemed the most obvious explanation.
-All these officials had the same remit; to publicize all the cases which could be explained or debunked and classify all those that couldn’t.
+From the 1940s until the last decade, all around the world government agencies around the world employed people whose jobs were to collate accounts of phenomena, such as UFO’s and close encounters where an extra-terrestrial explanations were the most obvious explanation.
+All had the same remit; to publicize cases which could be easily debunked and classify all those that couldn’t.
 From around the turn of the new millennium, all these offices around the world were vacated.

 President Truman c.1947

 To date the USA has not participated in this international disclosure.
 America still enforces the National Security Act signed by President Truman in 1947 specifically to classify all UFO investigation following the incident that year at Roswell, New Mexico.
 Before the Roswell incident investigations of UFO phenomena were undertaken in the public arena and were commented on openly by military and government alike.